 About Money and Me Claims.
 Money and Me Claims is a claims management company which helps customers claim compensation for financial products that have been potentially mis-sold to them.

 Authorisation.
 Money and Me Claims Ltd is authorised and regulated by the Financial Conduct Authority in respect of regulated claims management activities.
 FRN834307

 No win no fee.
 Money and Me Claims works on a no win no fee basis

 Charging basis.
 Money and Me Claims charges 25% + VAT on successful claims (20% +VAT for PPI)

 Cooling off period.
 Customers have a 14 day cooling off period to cancel any agreement with Money and Me Claims

 Charges in the event of cancellation.
 Customers will incur some charges if they cancel after the 14 day cooling off period has lapsed

 Other options for making a claim.
-Customers do not have to use Money and Me Claims to bring a claim and can: use the services of solicitors or other organisations; make a claim for compensation themselves without charge through the Financial Services Compensation Scheme (FSCS), the Financial Ombudsman Service (FOS), the Pensions Ombudsman and directly to the person to whom the claim relates; or claim through their own insurance for financial mis-selling.
+Customers do not have to use Money and Me Claims to bring a claim and can: use the services of solicitors or other organisations; make a claim themselves without charge through the Financial Services Compensation Scheme (FSCS), the Financial Ombudsman Service (FOS), The Pensions Ombudsman (TPO) and directly to the person to whom the claim relates; or claim on their own insurance for financial mis-selling.